 - When we are building a bid, we research our costs for all labor and materials.

 - We obtain either actual bids or use historical financials from past projects.

 - When we submit a bid, we are responsible for completing the job for that fixed price.
 We are responsible for any mistakes we make.

 - This type of bidding requires better specifications from the owner, but then shifts the burden of risk to the contractor.

 We prefer Fixed-Price Bidding because it more clearly allocates the risk to the parties most able to control it.
 Many contractors do not like it because they have to invest much more time into a bid to ensure it is accurate.
 Owners also have to invest the time to define precise specifications.
 Contractors then compete in proving the lowest final fixed price.

 Which Type of Bid Do You Want?

 When deciding what type of bid you want, ask yourself: Who should be responsible for the accuracy of the bid and controlling costs?
 If you want to make the contractor responsible, then choose a fixed-price contract.

 Schoenfelder Renovations prides itself on being able to provide the right price, the right resume, and the right amount of attention to every project we take on.
 We strive to foster a partnership of trust and reliability that starts with the project and doesn’t end when the project ends.
 Located in Minnesota, we offer our services nationwide including EIFS/Stucco, sealants, windows and doors, siding, flooring, roofing, painting, and restoration.
-We specialize in hotels, multi-housing, and retail.
+We specialize in hotels, multi-housing, senior living communities, and retail.
 Contact us to request a bid at (952) 345-2900.